Aliases for GRIN3A Gene

 GeneCards Summary for GRIN3A Gene

 GRIN3A (Glutamate Receptor, Ionotropic, N-Methyl-D-Aspartate 3A) is a Protein Coding gene.
+Diseases associated with GRIN3A include lingual-facial-buccal dyskinesia.
 Among its related pathways are Amphetamine addiction and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include identical protein binding and extracellular-glutamate-gated ion channel activity.
+GO annotations related to this gene include identical protein binding and protein phosphatase 2A binding.
 An important paralog of this gene is GRIN2A.

 UniProtKB/Swiss-Prot for GRIN3A Gene